asj100/AI-for-Medicine/README.md

 # AI-for-Medicine
-ML folders and data for Medicind
+ML folders and data for Medicine